What is Cristiano Ronaldo's net worth and how much does the Juventus star earn?

 How many social media followers does Cristiano Ronaldo have?

 His Facebook page, in particular, is by far the most popular of any athlete on the platform.
-Ronaldo has over 122 million likes - far more than Messi's 90 million and even further ahead of the top non-footballer, Dwayne Johnson, also known as The Rock, who is back on 57 million.
+Ronaldo has over 149 million followers - far more than Messi's 104 million and even further ahead of the top non-footballer, Dwayne Johnson, also known as The Rock, who is back on 58 million.